 For more information, refer to the DSA Plan Check Submittal Processes.

-Per the authority granted by California Health and Safety Code, Section 13146, the office of the State Fire Marshal (SFM) is currently required to review fire and panic safety scopes of projects for all CSU construction and renovation projects.
-Projects that are not on CSU property but will be occupied and used for state function, including classrooms or CSU employee office spaces, are also subject to the CSU permitting process inclusive of the Fire and Panic Safety review.
+Per the authority granted by California Health and Safety Code, Section 13146, the OSFM is currently required to review/approve fire and panic safety provisions for all CSU construction and renovation projects.
+Projects that are not on CSU property but will be occupied and used for state function, including classrooms or CSU employee office spaces, are also subject to the CSU permitting process inclusive of the fire and panic safety review.

-SFM approval entails a plan review followed by periodic SFM field inspections, concluding with issuance of a SFM Certificate of Occupancy.
+The OSFM approval includes a plan review/approval, followed by OSFM field construction inspections, concluding with issuance of a OSFM Certificate of Occupancy.

 A seismic assessment is required for all projects as per Board of Trustees' policy.